AI Meeting Workspace Assistant Settings & Options (admin)

 As an administrator, you have control over which sections are included in the AI generated meeting workspace insights.
 This allows you to tailor the insights to highlight only the most relevant content for your team and organization.
 The Meeting Workspace Insights Assistant synthesizes multiple meetings into clear, actionable insights, saving you valuable time while ensuring no important information is overlooked.
 By analyzing patterns across all submitted meetings and their content (agendas, action items, and notes), the assistant identifies progress, growth, wins, development areas and more, all aiming to provide a comprehensive picture of performance that might otherwise be difficult to extract from numerous individual meetings.

-- Key Accomplishments & Wins: This section captures the standout achievements over the review period, whether big or small.
+• Key Accomplishments & Wins: This section captures the standout achievements over the meeting within the period, whether big or small.
 It aims to surface recurring successes such as consistently completed action items, impactful decisions, leadership moments, or signs of initiative.
 It also includes any recognition noted in meetings, such as being trusted with new responsibilities or receiving praise.

 To add or remove a section from meeting workspace insights: